-In fact, you may be even using biofuels in your car without you knowing it, as they are commonly mixed in with regular gasoline.
+In fact, you may even be using biofuels in your car without you knowing it, as they are commonly mixed in with regular gasoline.

 With more and more integrations of biofuels in our everyday life, savvy investors are jumping in early to get in on the ground floor of this investment opportunity.